 - Four upgraded boardings per year

-The card earns 2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases.
-1 point per $1 spent on all other purchases., earns tier-qualifying points towards A-list status, and sports an annual fee of $149 per year, $50 higher than Southwest Rapid Rewards® Premier Credit Card.
+The card earns tier-qualifying points towards A-list status, and sports an annual fee of $149 per year, $50 higher than Southwest Rapid Rewards® Premier Credit Card.

 There’s good and bad news for Rapid Rewards members who want to apply for the Southwest Priority Card.
-On a positive note, for the first time ever new cardmembers can earn a Companion Pass simply for meeting the minimum spend, plus an additional 30K Rapid Rewards points; however, Chase has extended the application restrictions from the current Southwest cards to cover the latest offering.
+On a positive note, points earned from the welcome bonus and every day spend will count toward the coveted Southwest Companion Pass; however, Chase has extended the application restrictions from the current Southwest cards to cover the latest offering.